david-fong/okiidoku/writings/design/gen.md

 First make all boxes valid while allowing invalid columns.
 Once all boxes are valid, make all the columns valid.
 This constrains the swaps to be more "intentional" and aligned with the rule of sudoku.

-Improve cache locality by doing one house at a time: when working on boxes, completely satisfy the boxes of the first horizontal chute before moving to the next one; when working on columns, completely satisfy all columns of the first vertical chute before moving to the next one.
+Improve cache locality by doing one chute at a time: when working on boxes, completely satisfy the boxes of the first horizontal chute before moving to the next one; when working on columns, completely satisfy all columns of the first vertical chute before moving to the next one.
 This results in less data being worked on at any time.

 When storing counts of how many copies of a symbol a house has, for the 2D array where one dimension is for the `O2` different symbols, and the other is for the `O1` houses currently being made valid, make the outer dimension be the one for symbols.
 Rationale: cache locality.
 As grid-order increases, `O2` grows much faster than `O1`.
 Every swap operation involves four entries in the 2D array, being four "corners" in a sub-rectangle of the array.
 Putting the smaller dimension as the inner one increases the likelihood of getting pairs of those four "corners" in the same cache line (the best case becomes two cache misses instead of four).